ccao-data/service-spark-iasworld/README.md

    a schedule, because it is resource-intensive and we rarely need its output.
 4. `test_jobs.yaml`: A test batch that pulls a subset of tables with representative situations that are useful for testing our Spark code.
-   We only run this batch as needed.
+   We only run this batch as needed, not on a schedule.

 ### Submitting via the command line